yuensinghor/typetype-UI/README.md

 ---

-### 4. Levels — Island Archipelago — 🎯 In design, not yet built
+Parked ### 4.
+Levels — Island Archipelago — 🎯 Parked

 Candy-Crush-style permanent numbered levels, procedurally generated so Supabase storage stays cheap.
 This is the highest design-risk mode, sequenced after Endless so it can reuse Endless's difficulty-curve logic.